 The villip twisted fractionally to fix Nom Anor with the warmaster's glare.

 "You had better," he said.
-"My patience is limited--and you personally, thin vine, Nom Anor, and it continues to fray."
+"My patience is limited--and you personally, Executor, have required too much of it already in recent days.
+You swing from a thin vine, Nom Anor, and it continues to fray."